Project Lifecycle - Agile Framework

 The answer to this question really depends on the team

-as well as the project being worked on
+as well as the project being worked on.
+When talking about

 Going back to the Waterfall article and the